urnathan/libcody/README.md

 Libcody is written in C++11.

 It uses the usual `configure`, `make`, `make check` & `make install` sequence.
-Excitingly it uses my own `joust` testharness, so you'll need to build and install that somewhere.
+Excitingly it uses my own `joust` test harness, so you'll need to build and install that somewhere, if you want the comfort of testing.
 Or you can add a `joust` symlink from the libcody source directory to joust's source and the right things will happen.

 The following configure options are available, in addition to the usual set:

 * `--enable-checking` Compile with assert-like checking.
 Defaults to on.

 * `--with-tools=DIR` Prepend `DIR/bin` to `PATH` when building (`DIR`
   can already include the trailing `/bin`, and the right things happen).
 Use this if you need to point to non-standard tools that you usually don't have in your path.
 This path is also used when the configure script searches for programs.

 * `--with-compiler=NAME` Specify a particular compiler to use.
-Usually what autoconf finds is sufficiently usable.
+  Usually what configure finds is sufficiently usable.

 * `--with-bugurl=URL` Override the bugreporting URL.
 Do this if you're providing libcody as part of a package that /you/ are supporting.

 When building, you can override the default optimization flags with `CXXFLAGS=$flags`.
 I often build a debuggable library with `make